SolaceSamples/solace-samples-semp/docs/_tutorials/generate-semp-client-lib.md

 ## Overview

 The Solace Element Management Protocol (SEMP) API is based on the [OpenAPI (a.k.a.
-Swagger) specification]({{ site.swagger-spec }}){:target="_top"}, which enables an object oriented approach to the management of the Solace message router by specifying management objects with valid operations and properties.
+Swagger) specification]({{ site.swagger-spec }}){:target="_top"}, which enables an object oriented approach to the management of Solace Messaging by specifying management objects with valid operations and properties.

 * The API is defined as a JSON or YAML formatted specification
 * From this specification it is possible to programmatically generate client libraries in most popular languages
 * Documentation can also be generated similarly, so it is always up-to-date

-When a new version of the router is released with new management capabilities, an updated API specification will reflect that.
+When a new version of Solace Messaging is released with new management capabilities, an updated API specification will reflect that.
 Then a new backwards-compatible version of the client library can be generated with added support to the latest features.

 Following steps are required to generate the SEMP client library:

-1. Step 1: Getting the API specification supporting at least the targeted version of the Solace message router
+1. Getting the API specification supporting at least the targeted version of the Solace Messaging.
-2. Step 2: Getting the tool that can convert the API spec to client code on the targeted language
+2. Getting the tool that can convert the API spec to client code on the targeted language.
-3. Step 3: Setting customization rules, such as the naming of the generated library.
+3. Setting customization rules, such as the naming of the generated library.
-4. Step 4: Generating the library
+4. Generating the library.

 ## Step 1: Getting the API specification